Optimal 1-Wasserstein Distance for WGANs: Proof of Theorem

 Since $K\geqslant n \max \limits_{i=1,\hdots,n-1} (X_{i+1}-X_i)$, we have $\frac{X_{j+1}-X_j}{n} \geqslant \frac{(X_{j+1}-X_j)^2}{K}$, and thus

 Similarly,

 Using once again the assumption on $K$, we conclude that

-To complete the proof, it remains to show that ${\widehat G}_{K}^{\star}$ and ${\widehat G}_{K}^{\star}\circ S$ are the only minimizers of~\eqref{eq:studyGANs}.
+To complete the proof, it remains to show that ${\widehat G}_{K}^{\star}$ and ${\widehat G}_{K}^{\star}\circ S$ are the only minimizers of~\eqref{eq:studyGANs} (Main Document).
 Returning to inequality~\eqref{Uni}, we see that if the function $G$ does not visit each data points, then

 Also, according to~\eqref{Kspeed}, for the function $G$ to be optimal it needs to go at speed $K$ between each observation.
 Finally, with equation~\eqref{Monge}, we have that an optimal $G$ must be such that